Norfolk woman hangs free clothing on ‘giving tree’ to help neighbors in need

 She says most things are gone within an hour of her hanging them on the tree.

-Phillip has been hang items during the fall and winter months for the past two or three years.
+Philipp has been hanging items during the fall and winter months for the past two or three years.
 The trees are bare for now, but she says she always finds more gifts to give.

-“If they’re not new then I have to wash them and I dry them and hang them on a hanger and I make little tags that say—if it’s new, it will say ‘new’ or ‘gently pre-owned’ in the size and sometimes I’ll have a sign that says ‘if you need it, take it.’
+“If they’re not new, then I have to wash them and I dry them and hang them on a hanger and I make little tags that say... if it’s new, it will say ‘new’ or ‘gently pre-owned’ in the size and sometimes I’ll have a sign that says, ‘If you need it, take it.’"

+Related: Currituck County family creates 'Blessing Box' to help families with food while honoring late son

-Alison Dirle shared a picture Facebook of a winter onesie hanging in the tree, knowing someone was doing something very special for her Bayview neighborhood.
+Alison Dirle shared a picture on Facebook of a winter onesie hanging in the tree, knowing someone was doing something very special for her Bayview neighborhood.

 “It makes me feel like there still are good people in the world and in our neighborhood, you know, right in the same neighborhood that I live in and my kids are growing up, and that there still are people doing kind things for others,” says Dirle.

-Philipp says there’s always someone in need and she hopes to her giving tree inspires people to think before they throw something away that will end up sitting in a landfill.
+Philipp says there’s always someone in need and she hopes her giving tree inspires people to think before they throw something away that will end up sitting in a landfill.